 Providing mission support in achieving our first three goals is imperative if we are to retain our leadership in influencing changes, increasing transparency and outreach, and advancing transportation safety.
-Strategic Goal no. 4 captures the overall nature of the organization-excellence-and ensures that we are able to fulfill our broad mission.
+Strategic Goal No. 4 captures the overall nature of the organization-excellence-and ensures that we can fulfill our broad mission.